-There’s always something to watch in the Tour but there are some stages that matter more than others.
+This is the Tour de France and there’s always something to watch but there are some stages that matter more than others.
 If you need to plan ahead, here are some suggestions:

 - Stage 1: the prestige of the yellow jersey awaits the winner

 - Stage 7: the longest stage, don’t tune in all day but the finish could be interesting